Mike Sherrod, et al. v. Volkswagen Group of America, Inc., et al.

 II.
 Reimbursement of Certain Past Paid (and Unreimbursed) Out-of-Pocket Expenses

-Settlement Class Members who submit to the Claim Administrator (by mail or online through the Settlement Website) a timely and complete Claim for Reimbursement shall be eligible for 100% reimbursement of the past paid (and unreimbursed) cost (parts and labor) of repair or replacement of a failed Part (and any associated diagnostic costs charged and paid for in connection with that repair), performed prior to October 10, 2024 and within 7 years or 100,000 miles (whichever occurred first) from the vehicle’s In-Service Date.
+Settlement Class Members who submitted to the Claim Administrator (by mail or online through the Settlement Website) a timely and complete Claim for Reimbursement shall be eligible for 100% reimbursement of the past paid (and unreimbursed) cost (parts and labor) of repair or replacement of a failed Part (and any associated diagnostic costs charged and paid for in connection with that repair), performed prior to October 10, 2024 and within 7 years or 100,000 miles (whichever occurred first) from the vehicle’s In-Service Date.

 For any past paid repair that was performed between December 22, 2022 and October 10, 2024, Settlement Class Members must also submit a signed declaration, under penalty of perjury, establishing that they presented the Settlement Class Vehicle to a Volkswagen dealer to have the Recall 97GF repair performed prior to December 22, 2022, but the dealer was unable to perform the repair because a replacement part was not available.
 Eligible reimbursement includes all paid costs for wiring harness-related repairs, whether or not involving replacement of the wiring harness itself.
 A form Declaration is available on the Important Documents page.